The Holidays Don’t Have To Be Unhealthy

 3) Use ingredients like whole wheat bread, vegetables, fruits (cranberries, raisins, dates or apples), nuts and your favorite spices for the stuffing and bake it in the oven rather than in the turkey.

-4) Serve your sweet potatoes or yams baked rather than candied and let your guests add butter and nutmeg to taste.
+4) Serve your sweet potatoes or yams baked rather than candied and let your guests add butter to taste.

 5) Use skim milk or buttermilk rather than whole milk and skip the butter for your mashed potatoes.